Release 0.23: Handlebars support, transactions, bundler code splitting

 Transactions across the board

-With the exception of SurrealDB, all supported data store drivers in @primate/store (SQLite, PostgreSQL, MongoDB) now support transactions within routes.
-You don't need to explictly start a transaction or commit it at the end; the store module does that for you automatically.
+With the exception of SurrealDB, all supported database drivers now support transactions within routes.
+You don't need to explictly start a transaction or commit it in the end; the store module does that for you automatically.
 If at any point during the route execution an error occurs, the transaction will be rolled back and no changes will be committed to the data store.

 Consider the following store.